Would You Drink It?

 - Post-fire thunderstorms brought rain to the burned areas and created massive ash and debris flows in surrounding canyons.

 - The Rio Grande turned black with sediment and water managers halted withdrawals in Albuquerque and Santa Fe, determining the ash-laden water was not worth treating.

-A Solution: Rio Grande Water Fund
+Our Solution: Rio Grande Water Fund

+The Nature Conservancy-led Rio Grande Water Fund is a ground-breaking project that is protecting vital forests in northern New Mexico—and the water they provide.
 We’re uniting water users and using innovative research, tools and alliances to help protect water and the natural capital we all depend on.

 Thank you to the generous supporters of the Rio Grande Water Fund.